raisaya/Astronomy-Quiz-Web-Interface/README.md

-# Astronomy-Quiz-Web-Interface
-An interactive astronomy quiz with 16 questions, featuring progress tracking, scoring, and animated starfield for an engaging learning experience.
+# Astronomy Quiz Web Interface

+Test your knowledge about stars, planets, and galaxies with this interactive quiz!

+-  16 Questions covering astronomy basics
+- Progress tracking and score calculation
+- Animated starfield for a cosmic feel
+- Responsive design for desktop and mobile
+- Technologies: HTML, CSS, JavaScript